cyberforge1/imageForge/README.md

 - Setting up a local and remote databases
 - Solidifying skills in Python scripting
 - Deploying aa Django application to Heroku

+## Known Issues

+When a user is signed in and has a limited number of images generated, only a partial background image is displayed on the User History page.

 ## Challenges